colin-la/hogwarts-colin-timothee-int1/README.md

 <details>
 <summary>19 December 2025</summary>
 <p>
+- Finished Chapter2.py <br>
-- Finished Chapter2.py and Chapter3.py<br>
+- Finished Chapter3.py<br>
 - Test on all chapters: no bug !<br>
 - Init Chapter4.py (Quidditch match)<br>
-- Fix path problem due to "../data/" because if we launchs from the main.py, we are not in the same folder then, we needed to remove "../" and just put "./data" (no need to go up in the folder tree)
+- Fix path problem due to "../data/" because if we launchs from the main.py, we are not in the same folder then, we needed to remove "../" and just put "./" (no need to go up in the folder tree)
 </p>
 </details>